Camp FAQs

 4. 4) Be respectful of the spaces we are in, both outside & in our studios.

-5. 5) Be safe with your body, including staying with the group outside and adhering to the COVID-19 protocols.
+5. 5) Be safe with your body, including staying with the group outside and adhering to protocols.

 Our goal is to help each camper have a successful session and positive camp experience.
 If a camper’s behavior is negatively affecting the rest of the group and/or if there is any kind of safety concern, the following consequences will be implemented.